gwatkinson/jump_download/README.md

 To change the default, you can either change the `conf/config.yaml` file so that it points to newly defined groups, change the default config of each group directly, or create a new root config and pass it to the commands with the `-cn` (or `--config-name`) argument.

+See the [local config](https://github.com/gwatkinson/jump_download/blob/main/conf/local_config.yaml) for an example of a secondary config.

 ## Setup the metadata